php-fig/fig-standards/proposed/clock.md

 Creating a standard way of accessing the clock, would allow interopability during testing, when testing behavior that has timing based side affects.
-Common ways to get the current time include calling `\time()` or `new DateTimeImmutable('now')` however this makes mocking the current time impossible in some situations.
+Common ways to get the current time include calling `\time()` or `new DateTimeImmutable('now')`.
+However, this makes mocking the current time impossible in some situations.

 ## 1.2 Definitions